AhmadMansour/ng-social-login/README.md

-# AngularJS Social Login (socialLogin)
+# AngularJS Social Login (ngSocialLogin)
 AngularJS Social Login Module is a simple client side authentication module which helps to authenticate your application using Google/Facebook/LinkedIN.
 It doesn't maintain any session, session between client application and server should be maintained by yourself after receiving user details from the provider.
+By default force to reauthentification.

+Based on source from "Heresy Infotech Private Limited" https://github.com/heresy/angularjs-social-login

 Supported sites:
 - Google